fastruby/js-coverage-sample-app/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a sample application with the required configuration to get JavaScript code coverage for JavaScript, TypeScript and React, and also Ruby code coverage, using SimpleCov, Capybara and Istanbul.

+## Requirements

-* Ruby version
+Ruby version: 2.6.5

-* System dependencies

-* Configuration

-* Database creation

-* Database initialization

-* How to run the test suite
+## How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+This app contains the setup to run both RSpec and MiniTest test suits and get the code coverage.

+If you want to use RSpec, you can run `COVERAGE=true rails spec`

+If you want to use MiniTest, you can run `COVERAGE=true rails test:system` or `COVERAGE=true rails test:all`